AsadKhan527/StoreDemandForcasting/README.md

 streamlit run app.py

-Access the App:Open your browser and navigate to http://localhost:8501.
+Access the App: Open your browser and navigate to http://localhost:8501.

 Requirements